inlets/inlets.dev/blog/_posts/2024-10-08-real-client-ips-ingress-nginx-caddy-traefik.md

 ## Real IPs for ingress-nginx

+I sent to install ingress-nginx via arkade, with `arkade install ingress-nginx`.
+This is similar to applying the static YAML that is available in the [project's documentation](https://kubernetes.github.io/ingress-nginx/deploy/).

 The [ingress-nginx documentation site](https://kubernetes.github.io/ingress-nginx/user-guide/nginx-configuration/configmap/#use-proxy-protocol) explains the various settings that can be configured for an installation of ingress-nginx.
 One of those options is for Proxy Protocol.
 You don't need to set a version, just set it to `true` and either version will be accepted.